Chapter 11 : Throw 'em in the Thames.

 Next I wandered into an office type place, consisting of a desk strewn with various pieces of paper, a comfy looking armchair and piles upon piles of books.
 I ran my finger over their shiny covers as I circled the room.
 I walked over to the window and flicked open the curtain to get a view of the outside.

 My stomach clenched.
-I was looking at the familiar street outside our building, with the bakery and the gym and the busy, snow covered footpath.
+I was looking at the familiar street outside our building, with the bakery and the gym and the busy, frost covered footpath.
 I was at Malfoy’s.
 And I still had no freaking idea how I had gotten here.

 Think, Rosie.
 Try to recall even the smallest detail, anything to calm the wild assumptions your mind is making right now.